CMU-313/fall-2021-hw2-connect5/README.md

 done by inputting comma-separated metric names into the creation form's text box.
 To delete metrics, go to the Django admin site.

+<h2 align="center">Testing Review and Review Administration Pages</h2>

+Testing can be accomplished by following the manual testing directions in TESTING.md.

 <h2 align="center">Important links</h2>